NVIDIA/aistore/docs/s3cmd.md

 ```

 > Separately, note that by default aistore handles S3 API at its `AIS_ENDPOINT/s3` endpoint (e.g., `localhost:8080/s3`).
-> However, any aistore cluster is configurable to accept S3 API at its root as well.
+> However, any aistore cluster is **configurable** to accept S3 API calls at its root as well.
 That is, without the "/s3" suffix shown above.

 Back to running `s3cmd` though - the second, and arguably the easiest, way is exemplified by the `diff` below: